unclehowell/os.hotspotbnb.com/README.md

-The latest Wave Operating System (for the Raspberry Pi 3 - Armhf) is avaliable for download here:
+# Simple Start Guide

-(coming soon - still uploading - the Sd Card image has not been compressed, so it's the full 32GB sorry, will rectify soon)
+a) Download the WaveOS pre-configured SD Card image from this link: ###########

-Usage Instructions:
+* (The latest Wave Operating System (for the Raspberry Pi 3 - Armhf) is in the process of being compiled and compressed for a one-click download and installation and is scheduled to be published here before March 2018)

-a) use Etcher or Win32 to burn to a 32GB Micro SD Card.
+b) use Etcher or Win32 to burn to a 32GB Micro SD Card.

-b) Insert the SD Card into the Raspberry Pi and power it up.
+c) Insert the SD Card into the Raspberry Pi and power it up.

-c) Connect to the Wi-Fi Hotspot using the default password (makeitwave)
+d) Connect to the Wi-Fi Hotspot using the default password (makeitwave)

-d) Once connected enter the hostname 'wave/' into your web browser
+e) Once connected enter the hostname 'wave/' into your web browser

 Manually Configuration:

-# Step 1
+# Manual Configuration: Step 1
 a) Download DietPi - http://dietpi.com/downloads/images/DietPi_RPi-ARMv6-Stretch.7z

 b) Extract the Disc Image File